-The presumption of imprudence does not create an automatic safe harbor.
-Expenditures at six percent might well be imprudently high.
-Indeed, evidence discussed by the Drafting Committee suggests that few funds can sustain spending at a rate above five percent.
-As the optional subsection indicates, spending less than seven percent of the value of an endowment fund will not necessarily be considered prudent.
+As the optional subsection-(b) indicates, spending less than seven percent of the value of an endowment fund will not necessarily be considered prudent.
 Indeed, under many circumstances expenditures at six or seven percent would be imprudently high.
 Evidence discussed by the Drafting Committee suggests that few funds can sustain spending at a rate above five percent.
-See Roger G. Ibbotson & Rex A. Singuefield, Stocks, Bonds, Bills, and Inflation: Historical Returns (1926-1987) (Research Foundation of the Institute of Chartered Financial Analysts, 1989).
+See Roger G. Ibbotson & Rex A. Sinquefield, Stocks, Bonds, Bills, and Inflation: Historical Returns (1926-1987) (Research Foundation of the Institute of Chartered Financial Analysts, 1989).
 Further, spending at a lower rate, particularly in the early years of an endowment, may result in greater distributions over time.
 See DeMarche Associates, Inc, Spending Policies and Investment Planning for Foundations: A Structure for Determining a Foundation's Asset Mix (Council on Foundations: 3d ed.
 1999).
-A presumption of imprudence can serve as a reminder that spending at too high a rate will jeopardize the long-term nature of an endowment fund.
+Subsection (b) serves A presumption of imprudence can serve as a reminder that spending at too high a rate will jeopardize the long-term nature of an endowment fund.
 If an endowment fund is intended to continue indefinitely, the institution should take special care to limit annual spending to a level that protects the purchasing power of the fund.

 For a discussion of spending approaches, see Joel C. Dobris, New Forms of Private Trusts for the Twenty-First Century-Principal and Income, 31 Real.
 Prop., Prob. & Tr.
 J. 1 (1996).
-For example, Dobris suggests that spending 5% or 4% of a five-year moving average of 11 market values might be appropriate.
+For example, Dobris suggests spending 5% or 4% of a five-year moving average of 11 market values might be appropriate.
 Id., at 39.

-The optional-presumption of imprudence indicates that the terms of the gift instrument can provide additional spending authority.
+The optional presumption of imprudence indicates that the terms of the gift instrument can provide additional spending authority.
 For example, if a gift instrument directs that an institution expend a fund over a ten-year period, exhausting the fund after ten years, spending at a rate higher than seven percent will be necessary.
 The section does not require an institution to spend a minimum amount each year because the prudence standard and the needs of the institution will be sufficient guidance as to whether accumulation rather than spending might be appropriate in a particular year.